Small Business Benefits of Using a Customer Relationship Management (CRM) Tool

-Free CRM systems allow you to try out the platform with your team to see if it provides value that makes sense for your needs—especially if you’re a small business or a startup on a small budget.
+Free CRM systems let you try out the platform to see if it provides value that makes sense for your needs.
+This helps if you’re a small business or a startup on a small budget.
 Since it’s free, there’s really nothing to lose.

-- Freshworks: Features basic contact and deal management functionality, but remains competitive with in-built calling, webform lead generation, and allowing unlimited users.
+- Freshworks.
+This tool features basic contact and deal management functionality.
+But it remains competitive with in-built calling, webform lead generation, and allowing unlimited users.

-- Zoho CRM: Features workflow automation and can work with Zoho Campaigns to send up to 12,000 bulk emails a month.
+- Zoho CRM.
+Zoho features workflow automation and can work with Zoho Campaigns to send up to 12,000 bulk emails a month.

-- HubSpot CRM: Offers contact storage of up to 1 million records, custom data fields, website marketing, and up to 2,000 bulk emails a month.
+- HubSpot CRM.
+This tool offers contact storage of up to 1 million records, custom data fields, website marketing, and 2,000 bulk emails a month.

-- Insightly: Has advanced project management tools, including post-deal tracking, as well as customized reporting and bulk email marketing.
+- Insightly.
+This has advanced project management tools, including post-deal tracking, as well as customized reporting and bulk email marketing.

-- Agile CRM: Includes customizable data fields, one workflow automation, and bulk email marketing.
+- Agile CRM.
+Agile includes customizable data fields, one workflow automation, and bulk email marketing.

 Finding the best CRM solution for your business will require some comparison shopping.
-But whichever CRM product you choose, your small business will quickly see its advantages, and you may wonder how your company operated without a CRM in place!
+But whichever CRM product you choose, your business will quickly see its advantages.
+In fact, you may wonder how your company operated without a customer relationship management tool in place!

-Our 20 regional Centers assist small businesses throughout Oregon with advising, classes, and access to the resources they need to be successful.
-Each Center is backed by our statewide support network, helping small businesses access the proper assistance wherever they are in Oregon.
+Our 20 regional Small Business Development Centers assist small businesses throughout Oregon with advising, classes, and access to the resources they need to be successful.
+Each Center has the backing of our statewide support network.
+This helps small businesses access the proper assistance wherever they are in Oregon.